Seventy Times Seven Plus

 Who ups temptations and troubles, and plots against us more so, hoping that our demise he’ll see.

-And with us being such easy prey, Lord, given our weakness for sin,
+And with us being such easy prey, Lord, given our weakness for sin, our fallen condition,

 It’s not long before we’re caught in some fix, Satan having indirectly got our permission.